FACIAL, CHIN, JAW, CHEEK, TEMPLE IMPLANTS SEATTLE BELLEVUE

 If you are interested in scheduling an appointment you can email, call 425-990-3223 (Office) and even text message 425-505-0938 (Mobile) us at anytime.
 Click here if you would like to find out more about our consultation process.
 If you live out of town, we can schedule a phone consultation with you and show you how to take the five basic photos you will need.
 For more information on preparing for your procedure, we have an informative Plastic Surgery Patient Care Page and Wound Care and Scar Prevention Page.
 If you are having a procedure, it is important to stay off blood thinners and the listed medications to avoid for two weeks before and two weeks after the planned date of your procedure.

-Videos by Dr. Young
+Learning Videos on Facial Implants by Dr. Young:

 * To reduce the risk of bruising, you will be advised to stop taking fish oil, Vitamin E, herbal medications, supplements, aspirin and anti-inflammatories 1-2 weeks prior to treatment, ifpossible.
 Inform Dr. Young of all of your prescriptions, over-the-counter remedies and herbal supplements, oral or topical products, and if you may be pregnant.